FlyingWalross/TradingCardGame/documentation/documentation.md

 ## Technical Setup
 ### Overview
 The project represents a server providing a REST-API for a Monster Card Trading Game.
-The server is multi threaded and can handle multiple requests at once.
+The server is multithreaded and can handle multiple requests at once.
 Data is persisted in a postgresql database.

 ### Structure
 1. The **database** stores the data